Does your company use a messenger for customer communication? It is therefore essential that you comply with the GDPR requirements.

 However, the “private” version of WhatsApp does not meet the requirements.

-GDPR-compliant messengers for companies: Secure alternatives to WhatsApp
+GDPR-Compliant Messengers for Businesses: Secure Alternatives to WhatsApp

 WhatsApp is very important for messenger marketing and conversational commerce.
-There are some safe alternatives for businesses that you can use without much concern.
+For businesses, there are some safe alternatives that you can use without much hesitation.
 For example: